 There is no doubt that cloud computing and the Internet of Things have affected the world of industry.
 IIoT solutions and digital services offer a high potential for optimizing industrial facilities.
 Before choosing and implementing a new digital solution, the question of cybersecurity in industry plants arises.

-When used for protecting operating plants as well as the intellectual property of a company, all new digital technologies must be proven to be safe.
-What are the exact data security criteria for assessing the safety of a digital service?
+When used for protecting operating plants as well as the intellectual property of a company, all new digital technologies must be proven to be secure.
+What are the exact criteria for assessing the data security of a digital service?
 And what about the information security management of Netilion, the IIoT ecosystem offered by Endress+Hauser?
 To what degree can you rely on its information security management?

 What are the major aspects of cybersecurity in industry regarding the processing of sensitive data?

 Whenever an IIoT solution is implemented in an industrial facility, it contains sensitive data that require a special degree of protection.
 Furthermore, the connectivity to the Internet needs permanent attention and care.
 Technology is developing very fast and every system must continuously follow the evolution of cybersecurity – in an industry plant as well as elsewhere.

 Reliable information security management comprises not only data encryption, it also requires an overall approach including:

 - Compliance to legislation and standards: Relevant legal guidelines and recommended norms should be fulfilled (e.g. ISO 27001, ISO 27017, GDPR, etc.).

 - Data security: It is self-evident that an IIoT solution will contain sensitive data.
 These need to be treated with care according to strict processes.